IvanRublev/Domo/README.md

 Suppose the given structure field's type depends on a type defined in another module.
-When the latter type or its precondition changes, Domo recompiles the former module automatically to update its `TypeEnsurer` to keep type validation correct.
+When the latter type or its precondition changes, Domo recompiles the former module automatically to update its `TypeEnsurer` to keep type validation in current state.

-That works similarly for any number of intermediate modules that can be between module defining the struct and module defining the type.
+That works similarly for any number of intermediate modules between module defining the struct's field and module defining the field's final type.

 ## Setup